--,

-- Press the PROGRAM DEFAULTS soft key

-- ▶ Press the SELECT COMPENS.
+- Press the SELECT COMPENS.
 TABLE soft key

 - Press the soft key of the table type (e.g., TCS)

 - Select the table

 If you are working without the SEL CORR-TABLE function, then you must activate the desired table prior to the test run or program run.
-In all operating modes, proceed as follows:

-- Select the desired operating mode - Select the desired table in the file manager - In Test Run mode, the table receives the status S; in the operating modes Program run, single block and Program run, full sequence, the table receives the status M.
+- In all operating modes, proceed as follows: - Select the desired operating mode - Select the desired table in the file manager - In Test Run mode, the table receives the status S; in the operating modes Program run, single block and Program run, full sequence, the table receives the status M.